DBdirtbags/Questions-Answers/README.md

 # Question & Answers API for <a href="https://github.com/DBdirtbags/threads">Threads</a>
-This repository contains code for building the back-end services required for product Question/Answer data for Project Catwalk.
+This repository contains code for building the back-end services required for product Question/Answer data for Threads.
 Specifically, this repository will allow for the creation of Docker containers running Express servers as well as a MongoDB containing the Q&A data.

 ## Motivation
 This project was implemented to allow for scaling on AWS as web traffic to the Threads site increases.